-For the quarter ended June 30, 2021, the Company posted record sales, operating income, backlog, and orders as well as strong operating cash flow.
-The Company achieved these results from organic sales growth in both EIG and EMG, contributions from the 2021 acquisitions of Abaco Systems, Inc., Magnetrol International, NSI-MI Technologies, Crank Software, and EGS Automation, as well as our Operational Excellence initiatives.
+For the quarter ended September 30, 2021, the Company posted record sales, operating income, and backlog as well as strong operating cash flow.
+The Company achieved these results from organic sales growth in both EIG and EMG, contributions from the 2021 acquisitions of Abaco Systems, Inc., Magnetrol International, NSI-MI Technologies, Crank Software, and EGS Automation, as well as the Company's Operational Excellence initiatives.